What is the Proposed Rule to Public Charge?

 For over a century, our government has recognized that supporting health care, housing and nutrition programs can help immigrant families thrive, resulting in immigrant families contributing more to the economy than they require in public aid.

-On October 10, 2018, the current administration released a proposed rule to change “public charge” policies that govern how the use of public benefits may negatively affect individuals’ ability to obtain legal permanent resident (LPR) or “Green Card” status.
+On August 12, 2019, the Department of Homeland Security’s final public charge rule was posted to the Federal Register for inspection, click HERE for link to final rule.
+This final rule change to “public charge” policies will govern how the use of public benefits may negatively affect individuals’ ability to obtain legal permanent resident (LPR) or “Green Card” status.
 The proposed rule would dramatically expand the public charge definition to include:

 - Non-emergency Medi-Cal